-Ballots will be returned to the Chair of the Tenure and Promotion Committee (or his/her designee), and forwarded to the Office of Faculty Affairs.
+Ballots will be returned to the Dean's office and forwarded to the Chair of the Tenure and Promotion Committee (or his/her designee).
 Decisions will be by simple majority, counting only the justified "YES" and "NO" votes of all members.
-"ABSTAIN" votes and any unjustified ballots will not be counted toward the total in establishing than an appropriate majority has been attained.
+"ABSTAIN" votes and any unjustified ballots will not be counted toward the total other than in establishing an appropriate majority.
 A positive majority vote is defined as at least half of the total votes being cast as "YES".

-Both Associate Professors and Professors may vote on promotions to the rank of Associate Professor, whereas only Professors may vote on promotions to the rank of 6
+Both Associate Professors and Professors may vote on promotions to the rank of Associate Professor, whereas only Professors may vote on promotions to the rank of Professor.

-Professor.
 Faculty who are administrators or officers of the University, including department chairs, and the dean may not vote or make recommendations on a file in more than one capacity or at more than one level.
+The chairman of the Promotion and Tenure Committee will inform the Dean of the results of balloting in promotion and tenure matters.